-n almost 30(!), Christ following, wife and stay at home mama.
+I am Robbi, a thirty-something, Christ following, wife and stay at home mama to three young children.

 Jesus Christ is my Lord and Savior.
 I do not know where my life would be without Him.
 I am striving hard to follow Him on this long road of life.
 My desire is to be His hands and feet to the world and to be a good stewardess of the blessings He has entrusted me with.
 I have been blessed with the opportunity of being part of some wonderful ministries and short term missions trips.
 I have a heart for youth and children’s ministries, as well as missions.
 I just realized as I type this that I have been involved with children’s ministries in one form or another for half my life now!
 Please see my Statement of Faith for more on what I believe.

-The Lord has seen fit to bless us with two sweet littles.
+The Lord has seen fit to bless us with three sweet littles.
 Though we planned to have our first at home, he was born without pain medication in the hospital (I would by no means call his birth natural, not the way that hospital does it).
 Because of the way I had to labor, our son ended up in NICU for the first five days of his life.
 Thankfully we had a short stay, and he is a strong healthy boy (and we had no trouble breastfeeding).
 Our daughter was born at home with a lovely midwife.
 Her birth was a wonderful, healing experience.
 Though it is challenging, I thoroughly enjoy staying home with them and we plan to homeschool our kids.
 Our youngest was also born at home, but due to issues with my blood pressure I was in the hospital for more than 24 hours after his birth.

 Words that describe my parenting include: attached, gentle, natural minded, crunchy, breastfeeding, tandem nursing, baby wearing, home birthing, natural birthing, cosleeping, bed sharing, chiropractic loving, natural remedy using, baby food making, homeschooling, non vaccinating and cloth diapering (to list a few).
 I will likely be posting on these topics over time, so please keep an eye out.